ijoshsmith/swift-array-compression/README.md

-# swift-array-compression
+# Swift Array Compression
-Swift 2 code that compresses and decompresses an array
+This repository contains Swift 2 code that compresses and decompresses an array.

+The source code is [here](/compression.playground/Contents.swift)